Dyskeratosis Congenita in Children

 - Osteoporosis, or thinning of the bones

 - Urethral stenosis in men.
-A narrowing of the urethral channel, which may cause trouble
+This is a narrowing of the urethral channel, which may cause

 - Disorders affecting the mouth and gums